 Lutheran School Association – Opening Information

 Please find below our plan for the Lutheran School Association Re-Opening.
 Please keep in mind that this plan is fluid and subject to change based on the recommendations of the Center for Disease Control (CDC) and the Illinois Department of Public Health, (IDPH) and the Illinois State Board of Education, (ISBE).
 We will update our plan as we receive guidance for the various governmental agencies.
 We appreciate your patience in this matter.
-Our first day of school for students is planned for August 18.

 The Lutheran School Association strives to partner with families to provide a safe and loving environment where children receive a Christ-centered education, meeting the spiritual, academic, and social needs of our students.

 Again, this plan was created in a rapidly changing environment.
 It does not constitute a contract or guarantee that each item will be fulfilled as currently written.
 The school board retains the right to make necessary changes at any time.